Last updated: 4 November, 2024 @ 12:04

-I’ve Haddock enough of this (sorry).
-Like the John Dory, the Haddock too carries a large black ‘thumbprint’ of Saint Peter on its side.
+We’ve haddock enough of this (sorry).
+Like the John Dory, the haddock too carries a large black ‘thumbprint’ of Saint Peter on its side.
 That’s where the similarities in terms of appearance end.
-However, you’re spoilt for choice in terms of Haddock recipes.
+However, you’re spoilt for choice when it comes to haddock recipes.

 Haddock is also a great fish to be used in pies, gratins or even an omelette.
-And keep an eye out for Arbroath Smokies, pairs of dry salted, hot-smoked Haddocks.
-Unfortunately, I don’t get to see many Arbroath Smokies in this neck of the woods.
+And keep an eye out for Arbroath Smokies – pairs of dry salted, hot-smoked haddock.
+Unfortunately, we don’t get to see many Arbroath Smokies in this neck of the woods.

 Haddock recipes